Code-Institute-Submissions/htmltablebuilder/README.md

 run.py is clear of anything underlined in red.

-The 3 problems that are listed are apparaently in relation to the docker file and have nothing to do with the code in run.py.
+The 3 warnings that are listed are apparently in relation to the docker file and have nothing to do with the code in run.py and so can be ignored.

 ![](assets/images/pep8.webp)